-Richard* is a young man who has a learning disability and severe challenging behaviour.
-Regularly violent, Richard has hospitalised staff members in the past.
+Richard* is a young man who has a learning disability and violent challenging behaviour.

 When he joined Dimensions he moved from a secure unit with a 3:1 staffing ratio, costing around £200k per year.
 He now needs just 1:1 staffing and understands how to stop challenging behaviour triggers.